top of page

 Source: Canva Collection

-Task management and project management tend to share a similar meaning, but actually, they don't.
-Task management is part of project management, but project management isn’t task management.
+Task management and project management tend to share similar meanings.
+However, they're not the same.
+Task management is indeed a part of project management, but project management isn’t task management.

 Table of Contents